-Municipal Bond Rating and Bond Insurance S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") is expected to assign a rating of "AA" (stable outlook) to the Bonds, as a result of a municipal bond insurance policy to be issued by Assured Guaranty Municipal Corp. ("AGM" or the "Insurer") at the time of delivery of the Bonds.
-The District has not applied for an underlying rating, nor is it expected d that an underlying investment grade rating would have been received had such an application been made.
-Qualified Tax-Exempt Obligations The District has designated the Bonds as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended, and has represented that the total amount of tax-exempt obligations (including the Bonds) issued by it during calendar year 2021 is not reasonably expected to exceed \$10,000,000.
+Municipal Bond Ratings and Bond Insurance S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") and Moody's Investors Service, Inc. ("Moody's") are each expected to assign the insured ratings of "AA" (stable outlook) and "A1" (stable outlook), respectively, to the Bonds as a result of a municipal bond insurance policy to be issued by Assured Guaranty Municipal Corp. ("AGM" or the "Insurer") at the time of delivery of the Bonds.
+Additionally, Moody's has assigned an underlying rating of "Baa1" to the Bonds.
+Qualified Tax-Exempt Obligations The District has designated the Bonds as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended, and has represented that the total of tax-exempt obligations (including the Bonds) issued by it during calendar year 2022 is not reasonably expected to exceed \$10,000,000.
 See "TAX MATTERS - Qualified Tax-Exempt Obligations for Financial Institutions."
-General Counsel Armbrust & Brown PLLC, Austin, Texas Bond Counsel and Disclosure Counsel McCall, Parkhurst & Horton L.L.P., Austin, Texas Financial Advisor Public Finance Group LLC, Austin, Texas Engineer Gray Engineering, Inc., Austin, Texas Paying Agent / Registrar UMB Bank, N.A., Austin, Texas
+General Counsel Armbrust & Brown, PLLC, Austin, Texas.
+Bond Counsel McCall, Parkhurst & Horton L.L.P., Austin, Texas.
+Financial Advisor Public Finance Group LLC, Austin, Texas.
+Engineer Jones-Heroy & Associates, Inc., Austin, Texas.
+Paying Agent / Registrar UMB Bank, N.A., Austin, Texas.